dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 - Duplication of cross-cutting concerns across each microservice.
 - Overly complex client code - clients must keep track of multiple endpoints and handle failures in a resilient way.

-Instead, a widely accepted cloud design pattern is to implement an [API Gateway Service](https://docs.microsoft.com/dotnet/standard/microservices-architecture/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern) between the front-end applications and backend services.
+Instead, a widely accepted cloud design pattern is to implement an [API Gateway Service](../microservices/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern.md) between the front-end applications and back-end services.
 The pattern is shown in Figure 4-3.

 ![API Gateway Pattern](./media/api-gateway-pattern.png)

 **Figure 4-3.** API gateway pattern

-In the previous figure, note how the API Gateway service abstracts the backend core microservices.
+In the previous figure, note how the API Gateway service abstracts the back-end core microservices.
 Implemented as a web API, it acts as a *reverse proxy*, routing incoming traffic to the internal microservices.

 The gateway insulates the client from internal service partitioning and refactoring.
 If you change a back-end service, you accommodate for it in the gateway without breaking the client.
 It's also your first line of defense for cross-cutting concerns, such as identity, caching, resiliency, metering, and throttling.
 Many of these cross-cutting concerns can be off-loaded from the back-end core services to the gateway, simplifying the back-end services.